The round-up: Brisbane’s best new restaurant and cafe openings of the year (so far)

 Byron Bay-born coffee outfit Moonshine Coffee softly opened its own Brisbane in early May, taking over a vacant space on Main Street in Kangaroo Point (across the road from Sea Legs Brewing Co.) and converting it into a casual cool cafe.
 Initially opening for takeaway only, Moonshine Coffee has been luring in foot traffic with its organic Moon Runner blend and fresh single-origin batch brew and filter coffees.
 A streamlined menu featuring sizeable toasties (including Ruebens and truffled-mushroom varieties), treats from Jocelyn’s Provisions, doughnuts from Doughluxe, and Wardell Pies is also available, with plans in the works to add avocado toast, fresh salads, 63-degree eggs and smoothies to the offering.

 Honourable mentions: This isn’t the be-all and end-all of recent foodie openings.
-Other noteworthy arrivals include MAYA Mexican in Fortitude Valley, Hey Joe Coffee Co. in East Brisbane, Potato Boy in Bowen Hills, Mama Taco in West End, Sprout Artisan Bakery’s James Street pop-up, Joedy’s Cafe in New Farm, Amalfi Pizzeria in Clayfield and Bao Bar in Teneriffe.
+Other noteworthy arrivals include MAYA Mexican in Fortitude Valley, Dalgety 2.0 Public House in Teneriffe, Suburban Social’s new bar in Holland Park, Hey Joe Coffee Co. in East Brisbane, Potato Boy in Bowen Hills, Mama Taco in West End, Sprout Artisan Bakery’s James Street pop-up, Joedy’s Cafe in New Farm, Amalfi Pizzeria in Clayfield and Bao Bar in Teneriffe.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.